DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/filtering.md

 It is possible to perform filtering remotely by handling filtering state changes, generating a request, and sending it to the server.

 Filtering options are updated once an end user modifies the text in a Filter Row editor or other filtering control.
-Handle filtering option changes using the `FilteringState` plugin's `update:filters` event and request data from the server using the applied filtering options.
+Handle filtering option changes using the `DxFilteringState` plugin's `update:filters` event and request data from the server using the applied filtering options.
 Once the filtered data is received from the server, pass it to the `Grid` component's `rows` property.

-Note that you do not need to use the `IntegratedFiltering` plugin for remote filtering.
+Note that you do not need to use the `DxIntegratedFiltering` plugin for remote filtering.

 .embedded-demo({ "path": "grid-filtering/remote-filtering", "showThemeSelector": true }) -->

 ## Using Filtering with Other Data Processing Plugins

 The order in which the plugins appear in the Grid's container is important when you use filtering features with paging or grouping.
 You need to choose whether to paginate filtered rows or filter the current page.
-In the first case, put the `IntegratedFiltering` plugin before the `IntegratedPaging` one.
+In the first case, put the `DxIntegratedFiltering` plugin before the `DxIntegratedPaging` one.
 Otherwise, inverse the plugins' order.